18F/join.tts.gsa.gov/pages/hiring-process.md

 <br></p></div>

 ## Eligibility
-All United States citizens and nationals (residents of American Samoa and Swains Islands) are eligible to apply.
+For **Competitive Service** roles: All United States citizens and nationals (residents of American Samoa and Swains Islands) are eligible to apply.

+For **Excepted Serice** roles: All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors.

 <div class="paragraph"><p><br>
 <br></p></div>